apache/paimon/docs/content/docs/development/create-table.md

 ## Catalog

-Table Store uses Catalog to manage all the databases and tables.
-You need to create a Table Store catalog and use it.
-Table Store catalog has a root directory, configured through `warehouse`.
+Table Store uses its own catalog to manage all the databases and tables.
+Users need to configure the type `table-store` and a root directory `warehouse` to use it.

 ```sql
 CREATE CATALOG my_catalog WITH (